What is a Customs Bond?

 What types of Customs Bonds are there?

-There are two basic types of Customs Bonds; Single Entry or Transaction bonds, and Continuous or Annual Bonds.
+There are two basic types of Customs Bonds:

 How much do Single Entry Bonds cost?

-The cost of single entry bonds or SEB’s varies depending on the mode of transportation.
+The cost of an SEB varies depending on the mode of transportation.
 The minimum cost for an SEB is $65 when shipped by air, and $140 when shipped by ocean.
-Ocean shipments, for example, require 2 separate bonds (ISF Bond and Entry Bond).
+Ocean shipments, for example, require two separate bonds (ISF Bond and Entry Bond).

 These are normally calculated based on the entered value of the merchandise, including taxes, duties, and fees.
 In the case that the goods are subject to other government agency requirements (visa, quota), the price of SEBs will be counted three times the total entered value of the merchandise.